From 1997 to 2017: Hong Kong in pictures

 "My priority will be to heal the divide and to ease the frustration – and to unite our society to move forward," Chief Executive-elect Carrie Lam said in March after her selection by a 1,200-person election committee stacked with Beijing loyalists.

-Chinese President Xi Jinping is due to attend anniversary events on the island in coming days, including Lam's swearing into office on Saturday as the city's first female leader.
+Chinese President Xi Jinping is due to attend anniversary events in coming days, including Lam's swearing into office on Saturday as the city's first female leader.

 Lam, 60, is the territory's fourth leader since it reverted to Chinese rule in 1997.